Research Interests

 Maser Investigation toward Off-Plane Stars (MIOPS)

-We propose a novel approach to study the the formation history of our Galaxy, using the VLBI measurements to derive accurate 6D information (3D positions and 3D velocities) for the stars that host masers in the thick disk, halo and even the stellar streams.
+We propose a novel approach to study the the formation history of our Galaxy, using the VLBI measurements to derive accurate 6D information (3D positions and 3D velocities) for distant stars that host masers in the thick disk, halo and even stellar streams.
 Here shows our first step to search for maser emission in off-plane objects.

 We carried out a sensitive SiO maser (J=1–0, v=1,2) survey toward 102 off-plane O-rich AGBs selected from Mauron et al. (2019), using the Effelsberg-100 m and Tianma-65m telescopes.
 SiO masers are newly detected toward eight stars, and provide the stellar radial velocities for the first time.
 The radial velocities of three stars (G068.881−24.615, G070.384−24.886, and G084.453−21.863) significantly deviate from the values expected from Galactic circular motion.
 From the current 6D informations, G068.881−24.615 is likely to arise from the Galactic halo, while G160.648−08.846 is probably located in the Galactic thin disk, and the other six stars probably are within the Galaxy's thick disk.